-67.1 The Administering Authority sets its investment strategy with the aim of delivering the optimal balance of risk and return in light of its risk appetite, the Fund's membership and employer profile, and noting the statutory nature of the benefits and the principal employers.
-In assessing the value of the Fund's liabilities in the valuation, allowance has been made for future investment returns, , as described in Appendix 1, taking which takes into account the investment strategy adopted by the Fund, as set out in the ISS.
+7.1 The Administering Authority sets its investment strategy with the aim of delivering the optimal balance of risk and return in light of its risk appetite, the Fund's membership and employer profile, and noting the statutory nature of the benefits and the principal employers.
+In assessing the value of the Fund's liabilities in the valuation, allowance has been made for future investment returns, taking into account the investment strategy adopted by the Fund, as set out in the ISS.